dotnet/core-setup/Documentation/design-docs/host-startup-hook.md

 This variable is a list of assembly paths or names, delimited by the platform-specific path separator (`;` on Windows and `:` on Unix).
-It may not contain any empty entries or a trailing path separator.
+It may contain leading, trailing or duplicate path separators.
 The type must be named `StartupHook` without any namespace, and should be `internal`.